daltonturner/Replica/pages/posts/code_snippets.md

 1. [How to create a code snippet in Xcode](https://sarunw.com/posts/how-to-create-code-snippets-in-xcode/#what-is-code-snippet%3F)
 2. [Helpful iOS and Xcode Code Snippets](https://betterprogramming.pub/helpful-code-snippets-for-ios-21aa5ef894de)

-Additionally, I’m adding some of my favorite snippets to this post.
+Additionally, I’m adding some of my favorite snippets to this post!

+## Snippets

 Creating a Storyboardless application in Xcode is something I’ve posted about before (link).
 Naturally, this snippet for a Storyboardless AppDelegate made a lot of sense to save in my instance of Xcode:
 ```swift
 var window: UIWindow?